catalyst-fp7/documents/interoperability/interoperability.md

 ### Trusted or vetted SPARQL queries

-Some platforms that have this capacity may allow trusted client tools (eg analytics, visualization, or voting modules) to make SPARQL queries directly against their database, as opposed to loading the whole object graph or navigating it in successive REST requests.
+Some platforms that have this capacity may allow trusted client tools (eg analytics, visualization, or voting modules) to make SPARQL queries or even updates directly against their database, as opposed to loading the whole object graph or navigating it in successive REST requests.
 This obviously allows for more efficient partial requests, in a way that can be independant of the specificities of the underlying abstract model of each platform.

 In a broader ecosystem context, most platforms would not open the SPARQL endpoint to untrusted external tools, if only to avoid denial of service attacks using complex queries.
 However, a platform may choose to expose a subset of pre-defined sparql queries to unknown tools, and tool builders may propose useful SPARQL queries to platform builders.